2009 New York City Subway and United Kingdom plot: Participants

-Najibullah Zazi, his father Mohammed Wali Zazi (born 1955 in Afghanistan), and imam Ahmad Wais Afzali (born 1987) were arrested on 19 September 2009, for lying in a matter involving terrorism.
+Najibullah Zazi, his father Mohammed Wali Zazi (born 1955 in Afghanistan), and Imam Ahmad Wais Afzali (born 1987) were arrested on 19 September 2009, for lying in a matter involving terrorism.

-All three men were long-time legal residents of the U.S., born in Afghanistan.
+All three men were long-time legal residents of the US, born in Afghanistan.
 According to the Chicago Tribune, American security officials suspected up to 12 individuals.

 The central figure in the United States wing of the group was 24-year-old Zazi, said by the FBI to have been trained in the use of weapons and explosives at an Al Qaeda training camp in Pakistan in 2008.
 Zazi had initially said that trips he made to Pakistan in 2007 and 2008 were to visit his wife.
 His last trip lasted five months.
 Zazi acknowledged receiving weapons and explosives training in Pakistan's semi-autonomous Federally Administered Tribal Areas.

 The FBI found images of hand-written notes on how to build bombs on Zazi's laptop.
 Zazi said he was unaware of these notes, and speculated that he might have downloaded them accidentally with a religious book he had downloaded in August.
 The FBI found Zazi's fingerprints on a scale and on batteries found in a house in Queens they raided after his visit.

 In 2009, Zazi was living in Colorado, and got a license to work as an airport shuttle driver.
 Previously he had lived in Queens, New York City, where he was eventually declared bankrupt.
 Zazi had been under surveillance for some time, prior to renting a car for a trip to New York on 9 September 2009.

 On 9 January 2010, two more men were arrested in connection to the bomb plot.
 Taxi driver Zarein Ahmedzay and Bosnian immigrant Adis Medunjanin were charged with making false statements to the police, and pleaded not guilty.
 Medunjanin was arrested after his car crashed on the Whitestone Bridge on 7 January in New York City.
 The July indictment, noting Medunjanin called an operator and said "We love death", alleged that the crash was intentional and part of a suicide attack.